Balance billing is a surprise medical bill, when your healthcare provider bills you for what your insurance didn't cover. Learn more.

 Finally, this problem may occur when a doctor does not have a contract with your health insurance plan but works at a hospital that does have a contract with your plan.
 You may receive extra billing from doctors such as radiologists, anesthesiologists, pathologists, emergency room doctors, neonatologists, or assistant surgeons.

-You need to find out before joining a plan or having a health procedure if your healthcare providers – including doctors, hospitals, clinics, and other facilities – are part of your health plan.
+You need to find out before joining a plan or having a health procedure if your healthcare providers — including doctors, hospitals, clinics, and other facilities — are part of your health plan.
 This is important.
-In most states, healthcare providers that have contracts with your insurance are not allowed to send you a balance bill if you participate in certain types of plans, such as an HMO but less so with a PPO.
+Healthcare providers that have contracts with your insurance are not allowed to send you a balance bill, but you still may receive one.

 You can prevent surprise bills.
 Find out in advance how much extra you might have to pay, especially if you’re going into the hospital for, say, an operation, and know that a member of your healthcare team is not part of your healthcare plan.
 Request, in advance, estimates of charges from providers and facilities and an estimate of how much of the bill your health insurance intends to pay.